v-analyzer/v-analyzer/editors/code/README.md

 - formatting
 - signature help

-## Usage

-1. Install Visual Studio Code >= `1.66.0`.
-2. Open the command palette with `Ctrl+Shift+P` or `Cmd+Shift+P`
-3. Select `Install Extensions` and choose `v-analyzer`.
-4. Open a `.v` file and start coding!

-## Manual installation
+## Getting started

+Welcome! 👋🏻

+Let's get started setting up **v-analyzer** in VS Code!

+1. First of all, make sure you have the latest version of V installed.
+   If you are unsure, run `v up` to update.

+2. Now let's install VS Code **v-analyzer** extension:

 	1. Open the command palette with `Ctrl+Shift+P` or `Cmd+Shift+P`
+	2. Select `Install Extensions` and choose `v-analyzer`.

+   You can also install the extension manually:

-2. Type `Install from VSIX...` and hit enter
+	1. Select `Install from VSIX...`
-3. Select pre-built VSIX file from this folder or build it yourself
+	2. Choose pre-built VSIX file from this folder or build it yourself
-4. Open a `.v` file and start coding!

-## Setup
+   After installation, restart VS Code.

+3. Open any project that contains files with `.v` extension.
+   The extension should automatically activate.
+   Upon activation, the extension will try to find `v-analyzer` server, which is the heart of the extension and provides all the smart features.

+4. Since `v-analyzer` server is not installed
-The first time you open the VS Code with this extension, it will try to find the v-analyzer binary in the PATH, if it does not find it, it will prompt you to install it.
+   (unless you installed it in advance and added it to PATH, in which case you can skip this step), the extension will prompt you to install it.
+   Click `Install` and wait for the installation to complete.

+5. After installing `v-analyzer` server, the extension will prompt you to restart the `v-analyzer` server.
+   Click `Yes` and wait for the restart to complete.

+6. When `v-analyzer` server is successfully restarted, it will start to analyze your project as well as the V standard library.

+7. Note that if `v-analyzer` server cannot find where the V standard library is stored, an error will be shown.

+   In this case, follow the instructions in the error and specify the path to the V source code folder in the `custom_vroot` field.

+   > **Note**
+   > You need to specify the folder where all the V sources are stored
+   > (e.g. `C:\v\` or `/home/user/v/` and not the folder with the standard library
+   > (e.g. `C:\v\vlib` or `/home/user/v/vlib`)!
+   > After making changes, restart `v-analyzer` using the `v-analyzer: Restart server`
+   > command in the command palette.

+8. If the server was able to find all the necessary things, then after a while the indexing will end, and you will be able to use all the features of `v-analyzer`.

+   > **Note**
+   > Indexing can take up to 30 seconds on weak machines, but this is only
+   > done on the first run; then the indexes will be loaded from the cache.

+You are ready to code in V! 🎉

+## Manual Setup

+You can install ``v-analyzer`` server manually:
+Clone the
+[`v-analyzer`](https://github.com/v-analyzer/v-analyzer)
-You can install this way or manually clone the [`v-analyzer`](https://github.com/v-analyzer/v-analyzer) repository and specify the path to the compiled binary.
+repository, build it and specify the path to the compiled binary.

 ```json
 {